What parents need to know

 Is it any good?

-One of the all-time great classics of children's literature, this gentle story with its kindly wisdom about friendship and love has survived and prospered even in the digital age because its themes are universal and timeless: It will inspire readers to think about how we should make and keep friends, and how we should treat each other.
+One of the all-time great classics of children's literature, this gentle story with its kindly wisdom about friendship and love has survived and prospered even in the digital age.
+That's because its themes are universal and timeless: It will inspire readers to think about how we should make and keep friends, and how we should treat each other.
 Though most readers will cry near the end, it's never maudlin or sappy.
 Indeed, it's New Yorker editor and author E.B.
 White's avoidance of cuteness, astringent prose, whimsical humor, and matter-of-factness about life-and-death issues that sets CHARLOTTE'S WEB apart from the pack.

 His heroine is a hairy spider who sucks the blood out of flies, aided by a rat, and they're working to save Wilbur from the reality of every working barn.
 Kind people can be ugly and sometimes cruel, others can be greedy but helpful, snooty but caring.
 The world can be harsh but also beautiful and warm.
 It's a lovely fantasy grounded in reality, and perhaps that's why kids have loved it for so long -- they know when they're being told the truth.